TSMathi/data_salaries_2023/README.md

 ## Key Questions
 1. Which roles have the highest salaries?
-2. How do salaries vary across countries and company sizes?
+2. How do salaries vary across countries and Experience Levels?
 3. Does remote work influence average salaries?

 ## Tools